rtorr/choo/README.md

   history API.
 - __opts.href:__ default: `true`.
 Handle all relative `<a href="<location>"></a>` clicks and call `emit('render')`
-- __opts.timing:__ default: `true`.
-Enables calls to the [window.performance][window-performance] timing API.
-Timing calls will not run in browsers that don't support it out of the box.
-The timing marks are `choo:renderStart`, `choo:renderEnd`.
-The resulting diff is stored as `choo:render`.

 ### `app.use(callback(state, emitter))`
 Call a function and pass it a `state` and `emitter`. `emitter` is an instance